.GLB File Extension

 Popularity

-A GLB file is a globe file used by AGI Systems Tool Kit (STK), a program used to simulate aerospace missions, defense systems, and telecommunication systems.
+A GLB file may also be a globe file used by AGI Systems Tool Kit (STK), a program used to simulate aerospace missions, defense systems, and telecommunication systems.
 It stores a 3D globe that models real-world or simulated terrain.
 GLB files are used to share globes among STK users, allowing them to use others' globes within their own simulations.

 More Information